livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 # EBMusEd tutorial ideas:
+## Welcome!
+Hello!
+This tutorial series will come to you in multiple parts in this playlist.
+Click here to go to it!

+As time goes on, I'd like to swap in new versions of the videos in here if need be.
+I'm imagining someone in the comments asking a good question, or me from the future realizing that something could have been worded in a way that's easier to understand.

+Well, I hope you enjoy!

 ## How Audio on the SNES works
 The SNES has eight channels, which means that eight voices can be playing at once, including sound effects which game engines usually reserve for the last two.